 Plate: 11 3/4 x 14 3/4 in.
 (29.8 x 37.5 cm) (show scale)

-- Signature: Signed, "Tom Lias '50" intaglio
+Signed, "Tom Lias '50" intaglio

 This item is not on view

-- Credit Line: Gift of the Museum of Modern Art
+Gift of The Museum of Modern Art

 © artist or artist's estate

-- Caption: Tom Lias (American, born 1903).
+Tom Lias (American, born 1903).
 Chaste, 1950.
 Color intaglio on light board, Plate: 11 3/4 x 14 3/4 in.
 (29.8 x 37.5 cm).
-Brooklyn Museum, Gift of the Museum of Modern Art, 70.113.3. © artist or artist's estate
+Brooklyn Museum, Gift of The Museum of Modern Art, 70.113.3. © artist or artist's estate